sashakoshka/arctica/README.md

 ### Arctica 1
 `2e3440`

-Secondary background, equivalent to Arctica 5
+Secondary background, equivalent to Arctica 5, except when used as black in a terminal.

 #### Dark themes
 * As a secondary background